 On your way back, take time to see Perticara.
 Here you can see the Sulphur, a historical mineral museum through which you will enter into the depths of the earth.
 It is the most exciting and moving museum in the Province of Rimini.
 It is so powerfully evocative and the contact with the mining history is so real that a visit will certainly leave its mark.

 The Museum was created with the intent of testifying to the sulphur mining activity in the Perticara mines.
 The route is structured according to themes in order to reproduce the various phases of the process from the extraction to the fusion of the sulphur.

-The visit culminates in The mine, a faithful and realistic reconstruction of an underground itinerary inaugurated in October 2005, in which your visit will become an extraordinary experience as the work of thousands of men enclosed in the depths of the earth is relieved again.
+The visit culminates in The mine, a faithful and realistic reconstruction of an underground itinerary inaugurated in October 2005, in which your visit will become an extraordinary experience as the work of thousands of men enclosed in the depths of the earth is relived again.
 The “Percorso dello zolfo” (Sulphur Route) and the “Officine” (Factories) illustrate the daily work of the miners through the tools they used in the mines, including a complete series of lamps and an assorted record of documents, drawings, photographs and films of the times.

 To end the day, a dinner in Talamello is a must, with dishes that are rigorously based on the use of Fossa cheese, a local product whose characteristic is that it is left to age for over three months in special underground caves.